WWCodeHackthon2018-team7/blind-light-indicator/README.md

 * Set com port (IDE -> Tools -> port)
 * Set the baud rate to 11500 (IDE -> Tools -> Upload speed: 115200)
 * Open 'light-indicator.ino' file.
+* Enter your wi-fi credentials in 'light-indicator.ino' file.
+* Enter unique name for your device in 'light-indicator.ino' file.
-* Upload to launch the application
+* Upload to launch the application.
-* Use the Serial Monitor to see output.
+* Use the http://dweet.io/ to see output.
-* Create an account with http://dweet.io/

 # Setup